Farmer Cheese Sweet Pastries are delicious and easy to make. The puff pastry is filled with farmer's cheese and raisins.

 - Preheat oven to 400F/200C.

-- In a medium bowl, mix farmer cheese, beaten egg, raisins with rum and vanilla, sugar, and salt.
+- In a medium bowl, mix farmer cheese, beaten egg, and raisins with rum and vanilla, sugar, and salt.

 - Fold and seal with the help of a fork.
 Repeat the process until you finish the cheese mixture and the puff pastry.

 - Brush each pastry with a mixture of eggs.

 - Bake at 400F/200C for approx. 17-20 min or until golden brown.

-- Sprinkle with powder sugar and serve warm or cold.
+- Sprinkle with powdered sugar and serve warm or cold.